-Lots of handy pockets are located on the walls for storage, we used these for toiletries and the next days clothes etc. There are several usb ports and sockets in the van which is amazing for charging technology, essential for long drives with kids.
+Lots of handy pockets are located on the walls for storage, we used these for toiletries and the next days clothes etc. There are several usb ports and sockets in the van which is amazing for charging technology, essential for long drives with kids and the heater on those cold nights.
 There was also had a 22 inch TV with built in DVD player.

 There is a large luggage storage area located under the bench seat.
 This was kind of my only bug bear because if we weren’t organised and had already made the bed it was really difficult to access what we needed.
 We ended up storing most of our stuff in the bed area above the drivers cab.
 As L wasn’t sleeping up there we utilised the space.
 In hindsight we had too much stuff.

 Our camper had a cassette toilet which we rarely used.
 But it did come in handy driving across Lindis Pass when nature called.